Estate Asset Investigation for Attorneys & Fiduciaries

 Our Services

-What sets the practice apart is its focus on the device — the hardware where assets, and the credentials to reach them, actually live.
-We apply the same disciplined, documented forensics whether the holdings are cryptocurrency or traditional: write-blocked imaging, hash verification, and a written report of what was found or ruled out.
-Each matter draws on 15+ years of financial investigation experience and certified cryptocurrency investigation credentials.
+What sets the practice apart is where we start — the device, where assets and the credentials to reach them actually live.
+From there the investigation extends through property, public, and unclaimed-property records.
+The device work is held to a forensic standard: write-blocked imaging, hash verification, and a written report of what was found or ruled out.
+Each matter draws on 15+ years of financial investigation experience and certified investigative credentials.

-The asset is located — how do we access it?
+The asset is found — how do we access it?

 Known Asset Access

-The wallet or device has been identified.
-The only problem is access — a forgotten password or encrypted device.
-We work directly from the known asset using targeted password recovery built from information gathered during the intake process.
+The wallet, device, or file has been identified.
+The only obstacle is access — a forgotten password, an encrypted drive, a locked device.
+We work directly from the known asset using targeted recovery built from information gathered during intake.
 No discovery investigation required.
 Scope and timeline are confirmed before work begins.
 A written findings report is delivered on engagement close.

 A straightforward engagement.
 No complexity for your client.